 We mean fees.
 Over time, they can burn a big hole in your retirement income.
 Just how big a hole?
 Annual super fees can vary greatly from fund to fund so it’s well worth doing your research.
 Check and compare the fees of your existing super fund with other providers.
 Are you getting the best value?
 Remember, if you have more than one super fund you could be losing even more in fees.

 Over time fees can have a dramatic effect on your overall retirement balance and can make a real difference to the quality of your life – whether that’s being able to stop work earlier or going on all the adventures you’ve looked forward to.
-ING Living Super offers competitive fees, and you can open an account and find missing super online in minutes. (link to landing page).
+ING Living Super offers competitive fees, and you can open an account and find missing super online in minutes.

 (Deep breaths).
 If you want to know how much fees could be costing you, try this calculator.